-In our search for the right leitmotiv for our club, we ultimately got hooked on the concept of the Hero’s Journey that has been the template for so many myths, sagas, and Hollywood blockbusters.
+In our search for the right leitmotiv, we ultimately got hooked on the concept of the Hero’s Journey.
+The famous concept by Joseph Campbell has been the template for so many myths, sagas, and Hollywood blockbusters.
 It represents the guiding principle for a transformation story involving a hero who goes on an adventure, is victorious in a decisive crisis, and comes home changed or transformed.

 But since words make attitudes, we had to rework the terminology: First of all, we are convinced that not only heroes should tell their stories, but also heroines.
 And second, transformation is more than courage, strength and noble character traits.
 In an age of complexity the paradigm of the leader as the lonesome “hero” is outdated.
 That’s why we prefer to call them Shiftshapers – or persons (f/m/d) who do not change things by fighting the existing reality but by building new models that make the existing models obsolete.

 Moreover, the term “journey” seemed a little worn out, too.
 And it is pointing in the wrong direction: a journey has become something that you do for pleasure, something that should be nice, comfortable and convenient.
 However, true transformation is not a cruise.
 We need to be willing to get down to the nitty-gritty, also facing up to the unpleasant questions.
 It is a trip that can be arduous sometimes, that involves difficulties or tough decision making.
 That is why we think trek is the better expression.